commfish/seak_sablefish/README.md

 ## Code

-The analyses underpinning the current stock assessment are found in [`r/`](https://github.com/commfish/seak_sablefish/tree/master/r) of this repository.
-In order to reproduce the assessment results, the scripts should be run in the following order:
+The analyses underpinning the current stock assessment are found in the folder labelled with the most recent year.
+Typically the assessment occurs between January and April and thus the most recent year will contain code and work that is in progress.
+The helper and function files are contained in their own folder [`r_helper/`](https://github.com/commfish/seak_sablefish/tree/master/r_helper).
+The rest of the scripts necessary to run the assessment are contained in the appropriate year folder, as well as the legacy folder, and are described below.
+The scripts should be run in the order listed.

 ![alt text](https://github.com/commfish/seak_sablefish/blob/master/readme/steps_to_run_assessment.jpg)

 **Description of R scripts:**
-1.  [`r/helper.r`](https://github.com/commfish/seak_sablefish/blob/master/r/helper.R): Sourced by most other R scripts in this project, includes libraries/dependecies and ggplot themes;
+1.  [`r_helper/helper.r`](https://github.com/commfish/seak_sablefish/blob/master/r_helper/helper.R): Sourced by most other R scripts in this project, includes libraries/dependecies and ggplot themes;
-2.  [`r/functions.r`](https://github.com/commfish/seak_sablefish/blob/master/r/functions.R):  Sourced by most other R scripts in this project, includes user-defined functions;
+2.  [`r_helper/functions.r`](https://github.com/commfish/seak_sablefish/blob/master/r_helper/functions.R):  Sourced by most other R scripts in this project, includes user-defined functions;
-3.  [`r/0_querynclean_data.r`](https://github.com/commfish/seak_sablefish/blob/master/r/0_querynclean_data.R): Descriptions of the data, `SQL` queries, and subsequent manipulations to clean raw data;
+3.  `r/0_querynclean_data.r`: Descriptions of the data, `SQL` queries, and subsequent manipulations to clean raw data;
 4.  [`llsurvey_cpue.r`](https://github.com/commfish/seak_sablefish/blob/master/r/llsurvey_cpue.R): ADFG longline survey CPUE analysis and a preliminary steps towards a CPUE standardization;
 5.  [`fishery_catch_cpue.r`](https://github.com/commfish/seak_sablefish/blob/master/r/fishery_catch_cpue.R): summarize harvest (1985-present) and fishery CPUE and a preliminary CPUE standardization anaylsis using a generalized additive model;
 6.  [`biological.r`](https://github.com/commfish/seak_sablefish/blob/master/r/biological.R): analysis of fishery and longline survey data, including modeling of growth, length-weight allometry, maturity, and sex ratios, as well as compilation of age and length compositions for stock assessment;